jesse-kaufman/portfolio-site/hugo/content/projects/event-driven-camera-notifications/index.md

   - NGINX
   - Node-RED
 ---
+{{< figure src="mailman-dave.jpg" alt="Image of Known Person notification from Home Assistant" caption="Image of Known Person notification from Home Assistant" class="left small" >}}

 ## Overview

-{{< figure src="mailman-dave.jpg" alt="Image of Known Person notification from Home Assistant" caption="Image of Known Person notification from Home Assistant" class="left small" >}}This event-driven, asynchronous camera notification system processes motion events from security cameras, classifies and describes images, and sends notifications based on various detection types such as person, pet, vehicle, or motion.
 Using a series of timeouts, MQTT messaging, and integration with machine learning models like [YOLO](https://www.ultralytics.com/yolo) and [Google Gemini](https://gemini.google.com), the system aims to enhance detection accuracy and provide real-time alerts.
 It is built around an event-driven architecture that ensures responsiveness and scalability.
 [Home Assistant](https://www.home-assistant.io) supplies the data and triggers for automations, notification platform, and dashboard, while [Node-RED](https://www.nodered.org) orchestrates the logic and executes the workflows.

 *Yes, of course I am aware of the security implications of using cloud-based AI to describe the images.
 This was more of an experiment to see what's possible than anything.
 I'm working on finding a locally-hosted alternative that will provide the description detail I want in under 5 seconds.*